Rollie FingersRoland Glen Fingers

 “He’s the master,” said fellow relief pitcher Dan Quisenberry.
 “Look at his durability and longevity.
 He always knows how to make the right pitch.”

-“Every organization realizes the importance of relief pitching now,” said Fingers.
+“Every organization realizes the importance of relief pitching now,” Fingers said.
 “Whether I had anything to do with that or not, I’ll leave that up to others to determine.”

 Fingers got his answer when he was inducted into the Baseball Hall of Fame in 1992.